-Criteria General Description Assessment Definitions Duration The period during which the potential effect persists and acts upon the valued component.
+Criteria General Description Assessment Definitions Regional: the potential residual effect will be within the regional assessment area.
+Beyond Regional: the potential residual effect will be beyond the regional assessment area.
+Duration The period during which the potential effect persists and acts upon the valued component.
 This may be longer than the duration of the physical work or activity that produced the potential residual effect.
 Short-term: the anticipated potential residual effect will be felt temporarily during Cariboo Gold's construction or closure stages only.
 It also applies to any effect that will occur for less than two years in operations.
 Medium-term: the anticipated potential residual effect will be felt for a limited period of time greater than two years, generally corresponding to the operations phase and closure phase.
 Long-term: the anticipated potential residual effect will be felt beyond closure.
 Reversibility Whether or not the residual effect on the valued component can be reversed once the physical work or the activity causing the effects stop or mitigation measures take effect to eliminate the effect.
 Fully reversible: may fully recover and return to its pre-project state.
 Partially reversible: may partially recover from Cariboo Gold changes.
 Irreversible: will not recover and return to its pre-project state.
 Frequency How often or how many times the anticipated residual effect may occur.
 Once: the effect is confined to one discrete event.
 Regular: the effect occurs at consistent intervals.
 Irregular: the effect occurs at sporadic intervals.
 Continuous: effects occur constantly.
 Affected Populations A subset of the population being affected disproportionately by certain valued components.
-Examples of affected populations could include different groups within the Indigenous nation who may experience the effects in a different way, such as youth, Elders, or women.
-Even: the potential effect is experienced by any or all sub-populations.
-Disproportionate: the potential effect is experienced only by certain populations or experienced more acutely by certain sub-populations.
+Examples of affected populations Even: the potential effect is experienced by any or all sub-populations.